How to ship cookies without breaking

 How to keep cookies fresh

 The best way to ensure that your cookies don’t arrive stale is to bake them as close to mailing as possible and to wrap them tightly.
-Not sure how to wrap cookies individually?
+It’s a lot of work to bake dozens of Christmas cookies, as is taking the time to wrap them and ship them off to loved ones.

-Here’s how: I prefer to wrap them in plastic, in pairs.
+I prefer to wrap them in plastic wrap or in parchment paper, in pairs.
 Put the bottoms of the cookies together and wrap tightly in plastic wrap.

 It is imperative that cookies are completely cooled before packing.
 Factor in cooling time as well before packing up your treats for the mail.